Robert B. Sloan: Baylor University

+In September 2006, Sloan joined Houston Christian University (then known as Houston Baptist University) as its President.

 In 2008 Sloan, along with the board of trustees, approved a 12-year vision document titled "The Ten Pillars: Faith and Reason in a Great City".
 The purpose of this plan is to enable the university to "fulfill its responsibility for the renewal of Christian Higher Education."

 Other roles

 Sloan serves on the board of directors for the Houston Symphony and the Greater Houston Partnership in addition to leadership roles on the boards of Memorial Hermann Healthcare Systems - Community Relations, Houston Christian High School, Market Place Chaplains USA, and Orphan Outreach.
 He is also the publisher of the academic journal, The City.
 Sloan published his first young adult fantasy book in 2016 and its sequel in February 2017.

 Sloan has pastored churches throughout Texas and beyond.
-He has also held membership in the Society of Biblical Literature, the Southwestern Baptist Theological Seminary, the National Association of Baptist Professors of Religion, and Studiorum Novi Testamenti Societas.
+He has also held membership in the Society of Biblical Literature, the National Association of Baptist Professors of Religion, and Studiorum Novi Testamenti Societas.